Five Fun Summer Attractions In Fairbanks

 The Land Of The Midnight Sun And Summer Festivals

 If you’re planning a summer trip, Fairbanks is one of the best places to go in Alaska in the summer.
 From outdoor adventures at Denali State Park to a day spent exploring the town’s museums, there’s something for everyone in this cosmopolitan little city.
-So grab your bags and hop the next plane to Fairbanks – adventure awaits!
+So grab your bags and hop on the next plane to Fairbanks – adventure awaits under the Midnight Sun!

 Download all three Alaska tour brochures for tour dates and pricing.